mavstars8086/ISQA8086_GroupProject/Deliverables/Descriptive  Statistics/DescriptiveStatics.md

 ### Data Source:

-Data obtained from <https://www.usanpn.org/data/observational> on all the 8species from Linda Loring Nature Foundation.
+Data was obtained from <https://www.usanpn.org/data/observational> on all the 8 species from Linda Loring Nature Foundation.

 #### Data File: